-Join Ellery Connell for an in-depth discussion in this video Vertices, edges, and polygons, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Vertices, edges, and polygons, part of Learning MODO 601.

 In this video, we'll look at the basic components of 3D construction.
 Namely vertices, edges, and polygons, and how those are used in conjunction to make up 3D models.
 Now, in this example here, there is a simple sphere, which you can get in your scene by simply holding the Ctrl key on the Mac or the PC.
 And then, clicking on the sphere in the top left corner.
 That will place a simple sphere in your scene that will look just like this one.
 So, the basic, very basic component of 3D is a vertex, and vertices are simply a point in 3D space.